 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) If you end up sinning against other believers and wounding their weak consciences, you sin against Messiah.

-OET-LVAnd thus sinning against the brothers, and wounding of_them the conscience faltering, against chosen_one/messiah you_all_are_sinning.
+OET-LV And thus sinning against the brothers, and wounding of_them the conscience faltering, against chosen_one/messiah you_all_are_sinning.

-SR-GNTΟὕτως δὲ ἁμαρτάνοντες εἰς τοὺς ἀδελφοὺς, καὶ τύπτοντες αὐτῶν τὴν συνείδησιν ἀσθενοῦσαν, εἰς ˚Χριστὸν ἁμαρτάνετε.
+SR-GNT Οὕτως δὲ ἁμαρτάνοντες εἰς τοὺς ἀδελφοὺς, καὶ τύπτοντες αὐτῶν τὴν συνείδησιν ἀσθενοῦσαν, εἰς ˚Χριστὸν ἁμαρτάνετε. ‡

 (Houtōs de hamartanontes eis tous adelfous, kai tuptontes autōn taʸn suneidaʸsin asthenousan, eis ˚Ⱪriston hamartanete.)

-Key: yellow:verbs, orange:accusative/object, pink:genitive/possessor.
+Key: khaki:verbs, orange:accusative/object, pink:genitive/possessor.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT And thus sinning against your brothers and wounding their weak consciences, you sin against Christ.